steveseguin/gps-pet-tracker/README.md

 Cellular collars might work better, considering the size fo them these days, but this tracker was well suited for the task at hand.

+I bought a serial-out-based 9600 baud camera also with the hope of capturing JPG snapshots and transmitting them back to the computer, but I somehow managed to break the camera's firmware.
+THe $80 cost to buy a new one wasn't worth it.